 1) Be prepared!
 I show up to every race with a new pair of goggles.
 New goggles have “anti-fog” lenses and are much less likely to “fog” up during

 the swim.
 Anyone who has ever swam a race and have their goggles fog up, or fill up with water, know how hard it is to swim straight.
 You want to swim the best line possible when going from land to buoy, to buoy, to land.
 You want to SWIM STRAIGHT!
 I always hear the excuse after the race from someone, “I swam way off course”.
 You spend a lot of time training to be a faster swimmer, don’t blow it by swimming off course.
+You can find quality scuba wetsuit for women at Buy4Outdoors in case you want to go on an adventure.

 2) If you are swimming in cold water, wear ear plugs!
 These help the dizziness you may experience when getting out of the water and running toward your bike.